Convolutional neural network: Hyperparameters

 Hyperparameters are various settings that are used to control the learning process.
 CNNs use more hyperparameters than a standard multilayer perceptron (MLP).

-Kernel size

-The kernel is the number of pixels processed together.
-It is typically expressed as the kernel's dimensions, e.g., 2x2, or 3x3.

 Padding

 Padding is the addition of (typically) 0-valued pixels on the borders of an image.
 This is done so that the border pixels are not undervalued (lost) from the output because they would ordinarily participate in only a single receptive field instance.
 The padding applied is typically one less than the corresponding kernel dimension.
 For example, a convolutional layer using 3x3 kernels would receive a 2-pixel pad, that is 1 pixel on each side of the image.

 Stride

 The stride is the number of pixels that the analysis window moves on each iteration.
 A stride of 2 means that each kernel is offset by 2 pixels from its predecessor.

 Number of filters

 Since feature map size decreases with depth, layers near the input layer tend to have fewer filters while higher layers can have more.
 To equalize computation at each layer, the product of feature values va with pixel position is kept roughly constant across layers.
 Preserving more information about the input would require keeping the total number of activations (number of feature maps times number of pixel positions) non-decreasing from one layer to the next.

 The number of feature maps directly controls the capacity and depends on the number of available examples and task complexity.